Cyberwizard-V/Cyberwizard-V/README.md

 I am a computer science student at HR.
 I've already passed my level 4 MBO exams as a Software developer.
 I have learned languages such as Js, HTML, CSS(SCSS), PHP and Python.
 * **I am interested in Web design, Backend development, and making fun apps(web apps) of course!**
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning...
-  - Python
   - C#
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>